 We are passionate about saving and enhancing lives while honoring the legacy and generosity of our donors and their families.

-Students applying for this scholarship must be current high school seniors residing in and attending school (or home-schooled) in a Maryland county within The LLF’s service area (see below for full list of counties).
-Students must be planning on attending college in the Fall and must submit proof of acceptance with their scholarship application.
+Students applying for this scholarship must be current high school seniors residing in and attending school (or home-schooled) in a Maryland county within The LLF’s service area*.
+Students must be planning on attending college in Fall 2020 and must submit proof of acceptance with their scholarship application.

 Students applying for this award must submit one of the project options below:

-- Inform the audience about the importance of organ, eye, and tissue donation.
+- Educate the audience about the importance of organ, eye, and tissue donation.

 Scholarship submission projects will be judged by an advisory panel selected internally by The LLF.
 Criteria will include persuasiveness, passion of the argument, storytelling, adherence to the competition topic, originality, and citations of correct information.
 Judges’ decisions are final.
 The LLF reserves the right to award all scholarships (four in all), fewer (less than four), or none based on the number of qualified applicants and their eligibility, suitability, and quality.